 Water is a wonderful addition to any garden, bringing in wildlife and allowing a wider range of plants to be grown.
 In this garden near Kirriemuir an area of lawn has been replaced with a small wildlife pond.
 The shape of the pond has been planned to fit into the overall design layout of the garden.

-In this family garden near Forfar, an area previously used for a trampoline is tranformed by creating a circular lawn surrounded by a low hedge, rose arch and lush planting.
+In this family garden near Forfar, an area previously used for a trampoline is transformed by creating a circular lawn surrounded by a low hedge, rose arch and lush planting.
 The central flowerbed acts as a focal point with a chimney pot planter and beautiful evergreen azaleas.
 Finally, a wooden bench provides a place to sit and enjoy this sheltered and tranquil space.

 Carefully selected plant combinations are used to make beautiful displays in beds, borders and containers.
 Here Heuchera "Palace Purple', the Autumn fern Dryopteris erythrosora, red diacia and variegated English ivy create a wonderful display in a large pot outside a back door